William Gay (cornerback): Coaching career

+On June 4, 2019, the Steelers announced the hiring of Gay as a coaching intern for the 2019 season.
+On January 25, 2020, Gay was named the defensive backs coach for Missouri State, joining the staff of new head coach Bobby Petrino, who was Gay's head coach at Louisville.
+However, Petrino announced in late September that Gay had resigned, needing to return home to raise his son.

-In May 2023, Gay was selected as a participant in NFL's Bill Walsh Diversity Coaching Fellowship that allowed him to participate with Dallas Cowboys during the 2023 offseason.
-In February 2024, he was hired by the Washington Commanders as an assistant defensive backs coach.
+Gay returned to coaching in May 2023, being selected as a participant in NFL's Bill Walsh Diversity Coaching Fellowship, allowing him to participate with the Dallas Cowboys during the 2023 offseason.

+On January 20, 2024, it was announced that Gay would be joining the University of Texas coaching staff as a defensive analyst.
+However, on February 15, 2024, he was hired as assistant defensive backs coach for the Washington Commanders.
+He was promoted to cornerbacks coach in February 2026.

 Personal life

 Gay's mother was murdered in a domestic violence incident when he was eight years old.
 While she was at a friend's house shortly after leaving, her boyfriend arrived at the friend's house and shot her three times.
 The boyfriend then went back to his car and killed himself.
 In an effort to keep them together his grandmother took the brothers in and raised them.As of August 2015.
 Gay was inducted into the Kentucky Pro Football Hall of Fame in 2017.
-In 2018, Gay became engaged to Olympic gold medalist sprinter Natasha Hastings.
+From 2018 to 2020, Gay was engaged to Olympic gold medalist sprinter Natasha Hastings, the cousin of former Trinidad and Tobago international goalkeeper Shaka Hislop; Gay and Hastings have a son together.